 Let’s accept it!
 We watch tons of videos on YouTube, Netflix, Amazon Prime Video, Hulu, and other streaming channels.
 But seldom do we understand how they run and operate.
 How does Netflix know what should be watched next?
 How do they ask if we’re still watching the video?
 This article answers all the questions.

 But first, let us determine what an online streaming platform is.
 We all binge-watch our favorite shows on phones and tabs pretty conveniently.
-But what kind of power do these streaming platforms possess to transfer tons of data seamlessly?
+But what kind of power do these streaming video online platforms possess to transfer tons of data seamlessly?
 The trick is simple: instead of transferring entire video files, the servers send you a few minutes of data every once in a while.
 Thanks to the fast internet services that we don’t even get to notice it.

 Your electronic devices buffer the videos beforehand while you watch them on the given timeline.
 Buffer is the already loaded content on your device.
 Sometimes while watching, the video pauses with an error saying “loading” or “buffering”.
 You get that error because of multiple reasons.